KarelVux/owm-api-automated-testing/tests.md

 12. ForecastReport daily weather data should be in ascending order
 13. ForecastModeler should not return current date in forecast list
 14. ForecastModeler should return 3 day weather prediction
+15. ForecastModeler should contain average values for temperature, humidity and pressure